Charity helping struggling Londoners says bills crisis is stopping them doing more

 In a typical year, the staff and volunteers at the Cardinal Hume Centre in Victoria help more than 1,000 disadvantaged Londoners in everything from getting jobs, food, or being housed in its hostel, but plans to do more are being hit hard by the cost of living crisis.

-The centre, which first opened its doors in 1986, tackles homelessness and poverty in families and employs experts in the benefits system, teachers, nursery workers and immigration advisors.
+The centre, which first opened its doors in 1986, tackles homelessness and poverty and employs experts in the benefits system, teachers, nursery workers and immigration advisers.

 Director of services Louise Davies said what might seem like small steps from getting “the right advice on benefits” to having enough to feed their kids can make a huge difference to these families.